DavidCalebChaparroOrozco/Daily-Projects/README.md

       - Saved the final interactive map as an HTML file, making it easy to share and view on any web browser.

   * This project was a great exercise in combining data science with geographic visualization.
 It allowed me to deepen my understanding of how to represent complex datasets in a user-friendly manner using Python and Folium.
 Special thanks to NeuralNine for the inspiration!
+* Day 160: Top 1000 Global Tech Companies Dataset (2024) [Kaggle](https://www.kaggle.com/datasets/muhammadehsan000/top-1000-global-tech-companies-dataset-2024/code)

+  * Today, I explored the Top 1000 Global Tech Companies dataset from Kaggle, focusing on data analysis and visualization.
+Below is a summary of the key activities and findings:

+    - **Data Loading**:
+      - Loaded the dataset using Pandas and inspected the initial data structure.

+    - **Data Cleaning**:
+      - Renamed the "Market Cap" column to "Market_Cap" for easier access and consistency.
+      - Checked for and identified any missing data within the dataset.

+    - **Exploratory Data Analysis (EDA)**:
+      - **Categorical Features**:
+        - Created count plots for the "Country," "Sector," and "Industry" features to visualize their distributions.
+        - Analyzed the distribution of industries across different countries using a heatmap.
+        - Focused on the top 10 industries to further analyze their distribution by country.
+      - **Numerical Features**:
+        - Visualized the distribution of company rankings within the dataset.
+        - Examined the top 10 companies by market capitalization, converting the values to billions for clarity.
+      - **Country Distribution**:
+        - Analyzed the distribution of companies by country, identifying the top 10 countries by the number of companies.

+    - **Automated Reporting**:
+      - Developed functions to automate the generation of statistical summaries, distribution graphs, and correlation analyses for both numerical and categorical variables.
+      - These functions facilitate rapid insights and visualizations for future projects involving similar datasets.

+  * This analysis provided a comprehensive understanding of the distribution of tech companies globally, with insights into key industries and market leaders.
+The automated report generation process developed can be applied to future datasets for efficient and consistent analysis.